A deep dive on U.S. reading and math scores, and what to do about them

 According to the Scorecard, the nation's highest-income districts were "nearly 4 times more likely to recover" in math and reading than the lowest-income districts.

-Since the pandemic started, the disparity in math scores, specifically, has grown by 11 percent.
+Since the pandemic started, the disparity in math scores, specifically, has grown by 11%.

-A score disparity between students in predominantly non-minority versus minority districts has also increased 15 percent.
+A score disparity between students in predominantly nonminority versus minority districts has also increased 15%.

 Sean Reardon, director of the Educational Opportunity Project at Stanford and a co-author of the study, calls these results evidence of "a pernicious inequality."